chrys87/fenrir/README.md

 - python-pyenchant for spell check functionality

 # installation
 Currently there is no setupscript (sorry).
-But you can just run src/fenrir-package/fenrir.py as root or setup the needed permissions
+But you can just run as root or setup needed permission cd src/fenrir-package/ sudo ./fenrir.py